gophersaurus/framework/README.md

 2. Enter the root project directory. `cd gophersaurus`
 4. Run the command `go get ./...` to ensure you have all nessesary dependencies locally.
    If you want the latest dependencies and verbose mode on run `go get -u -v ./...`.
+5. Create your `.config.yml` settings file.
+See "Configuration Settings" below.
+6. Move outside of the project root.`cd ..`
-5. Rename `gophersaurus` to your project name.
+7. Rename `gophersaurus` to your project name.
-   First move outside of the project root. `cd ..`
    Then change the project directory name. `mv gophersaurus project-name`
-6. Do a search and replace in your project root.
+8. Do a search and replace in your project root.
    Move into your project root directory. `cd project-name`
    Search `git.target.com/gophersaurus/gophersaurus` replace with `your.git.com/your-org/project-name`